A Warm Welcome to Wooden Cabbage, our comfortable 'Bed and Breakfast'

 Relax and unwind in our unique country house in this stunningly beautiful valley in West Dorset.

 Martyn and Susie's gift for putting people at ease makes every visitor feel relaxed and welcome at Wooden Cabbage House.
-West of Dorchester, South of Sherborne, just 12 miles from Bridport.
+Situated West of Dorchester, South of Sherborne, and just 12 miles north of Bridport.

 The fascinating name (of Wooden Cabbage) is a local colloquialism for the stunted oak trees that grow here.
 As with the name, our lovely house is uniquely individual.
 As you arrive at the top of our long private drive the breathtaking beauty of the fabulous view makes most guests stop their cars to look and admire.
 After being shown your room, come downstairs and enjoy a cup of tea in the beautiful garden or sit in the thatched folly beside Martyn's famous 'veg' patch.
 Watch the deer that graze every evening in our fields.